PleatherStarfish/bomsquad/README.md

 -   **Continuous Integration**: GitHub Actions for CI/CD

 ## TypeScript Integration
-BOM Squad is transitioning to TypeScript to enhance code reliability, improve developer experience, and add static type-checking to the frontend codebase.
+BOM Tech is transitioning to TypeScript to enhance code reliability, improve developer experience, and add static type-checking to the frontend codebase.
 The migration will be gradual:
 1. **Initial Refactor**: Key components and utility functions will be refactored to TypeScript over the next year.
 2. **Component-Based Migration**: Each React component will be updated to TypeScript as modifications are made.
 3. **Documentation and Types**: Custom types and interfaces will be documented to facilitate future contributions.
 As TypeScript is introduced, contributors are encouraged to use TypeScript for any new components or features.